blueCat11/kotlinbyexample.github.io/examples/03_special_classes/04_Object.md

 3. instance creation
 4. method calls

-Easy: we create two objects, both *instances* of LuckDispatcher class.
+Easy: We create two objects, both *instances* of LuckDispatcher class.

 In Kotlin you have also an **object** keyword.
-What is? is a *data type with a single implementation*.
+What is it?
+It is a *data type with a single implementation*.

-If you are a Java user and want to understand what "*single*" means, you can think to Singleton pattern: it allows you to check that one (and only one) instance of that class will be created, even if 2 threads access it.
+If you are a Java user and want to understand what "*single*" means, you can think about the Singleton pattern:
+It allows you to assure that one (and only one) instance of that class will be created, even if 2 threads access it.

 To achieve that in Kotlin, you only need to declare an **object**: no class, no constructor, only a lazy instance.
-Why lazy? because it will be created one time, if object is used, otherwise, no.
+Why lazy?
+Because it will be created once, when the object is used, otherwise, not.

 In this example, you see a typical basic usage of an **object expression**: a simple object/properties structure.
-No need of class declaration: create a single object, declare members and access it.
+No need of a class declaration: create a single object, declare members and access it.
-Object like that, is often used like anonymous class in Java.
+An object like that is often used like an anonymous class in Java.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">